Hair Loss After Hair Transplant - Normal Period & Ways to Prevent

 Anagen Phase

 This is the active growth phase, during which the hair follicles in the scalp produce new hair cells.
-The length of this phase varies from person to person, and the maximum length of hair is determined.
+The length of this phase varies from person to person, and the maximum hair length is determined.

 Catagen Phase